sinhajiya/Real-SceneFake/README.md

 ---

----

-## Dataset License and Usage Guidelines
+### Dataset License and Usage Guidelines

-- The dataset is to be used solely for its intended purpose i.e. SceneFake detection.
+#### 1. Intended Use
+This dataset may be used solely for research and development of audio deepfake detection systems.
+Any use outside this scope is strictly prohibited.

+#### 2. Non-Commercial Use
-- Commercial use of the dataset is strictly prohibited.
+Commercial use of the dataset is strictly prohibited.

+#### 3. Attribution and Citation
-- Any use of the dataset in research or academic work must include proper credit and citation of the repository and its associated paper, including in presentations and publications.
+Any use of the dataset in research or academic work must include proper credit and citation of the repository and its associated paper, including in presentations and publications.

+#### 4. Misuse and Responsibility
-- Misuse of the voice data may result in legal consequences.
+Misuse of the voice data may result in legal consequences.
 Users must ensure the privacy and integrity of the dataset are maintained.
+Users must not:

+- misuse the voice data for impersonation, synthesis, or harmful applications
+- attempt to identify individuals or violate privacy

+Users are fully responsible for ensuring ethical use and compliance with applicable laws.
+Misuse may result in legal action.
+#### 5. Access and Revocation
-- The dataset owner reserves the right to revoke access at any time without prior notice.
+The dataset owner reserves the right to revoke access at any time without prior notice.